CLSummit/CLS2018/D2_S1_G7/mjang.md

 ** w/r/t asking for time
 ** newbies are an investment of time, may not be worth it for your project

+Money is easier than headcount
+* Need internal advocate, who works on core tech of target company
+* Need well-defined requirements, statement of work (what, timeframe, project management) ** Need to believe in statement of work, dependencies ** Extra challenge of X national boundaries

+Resource: opensource.google.com
+Donor Centered Fundraising (Book)

+Past successful proposals:

+Moss Foundation
+Core Infrastructure Initiative

+OSS foundations publish their lists, "4999 form?"

+"If nobody's asking for it, that's a tough sell"

+Stormy Daniels: "It's better to ask big", hear "no", then ask for something simpler

+Know where to ask in bigger companies,

+e.g. Google has different groups for diversity, staffing, education, etc.

+Have a "one pager" ready
+* Ready to pass along to decision maker
+* beginning of a conversation
+* Who, what, when, where
+* Timeframe (last min is no go)

+Good time to ask, before end of a fiscal cycle

+PayPal not good enough, as higher value contributions require banking info that donor's can't handle

+Small scale:

+* Ask everyone.
+Even pizza parlors may offer food/space for the opportunity
+* Pass the hat
+* Ask people to bring bits, picnic style
+* Get idea of sponsorship abilities, based on working level, (may vary, manager, etc.)